EvSecDev/SCMP/README.md

-                                                 with the given initial branch name -s, --seed-repo                                Retrieve existing files from remote hosts to seed the local repository (Requires '--remote-hosts') -g, --disable-git-hook                         Disables the automatic deployment git post-commit hook for the current repository -G, --enable-git-hook                          Enables the automatic deployment git
+                                                 with the given initial branch name -s, --seed-repo                                Retrieve existing files from remote hosts to seed the local repository (Requires '--remote-hosts')
+      --disable-privilege-escalation             Disables use of sudo when executing commands remotely All commands will be run as the login user -g, --disable-git-hook                         Disables the automatic deployment git post-commit hook for the current repository -G, --enable-git-hook                          Enables the automatic deployment git